martintomov/RB-IBDM/docs/docs/tutorial-extras copy 2/alternative2.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---
-# YOLOv8 Sidebar 1
+# Alternative Sidebar 2

 Add **Markdown or React** files to `src/pages` to create a **standalone page**: